MF Global casts spotlight on client fund rules

-Clients of MF Global UK MFGLQ.PK, which filed for bankruptcy after revealing it had made a $6.3 billion (4.8 billion pounds) bet on European sovereign debt, are struggling to get their money back from accounts where their investments have been pooled.
+Clients of MF Global UK, which filed for bankruptcy after revealing it had made a $6.3 billion bet on European sovereign debt, are struggling to get their money back from accounts where their investments have been pooled.

 Administrator KPMG has recovered about $1 billion of the $1.2 billion of client assets in the three months since MF Global collapsed, but the remaining $200 million of client cash is proving elusive.